-Only 2 slashers in Parañaque were apprehended by the NBI, but since nothing was said beyond the admission of guilt, their motive remained a mystery to this day.
+Only two slashers in Parañaque were apprehended by the NBI, but since nothing was said beyond the admission of guilt, their motive remained a mystery to this day.
 By year’s end, the scar scare ceased.

-9. The Abduction of Annabelle Huggins (1963).
+9. The Abduction of Annabelle Huggins (1963)

-A classic tale of “he said-she said,” the case of Fil-Am actress Annabelle Huggins remains one of the top newsmakers in 1963, noted for its chaotic courtroom drama and over-the-top media reportage.
+A classic tale of “he said she said,” the case of Fil-Am actress Annabelle Huggins remains one of the top newsmakers in 1963, noted for its chaotic courtroom drama and over-the-top media reportage.

-On October 23, 1962, 19-year-old Huggins reported that she was taken against her will to Hagonoy, Bulacan and defiled of her honor by Ruben Ablaza, a portly taxi driver, who plotted the abduction with two others, Lauro Ocampo and Jose “Totoy Pulis” Leoncio.
+On October 23, 1962, 19-year-old Huggins reported that she was taken against her will to Hagonoy, Bulacan, and defiled of her honor by Ruben Ablaza, a portly taxi driver, who plotted the abduction with two others, Lauro Ocampo and Jose “Totoy Pulis” Leoncio.
 The incident was repeated on March 22, 1963, and this time, Huggins was reportedly kidnapped from Makati and taken first to Caloocan and then to Bulacan, a more serious offense.

-When Ablaza was apprehended and tried in court, he contended that the two were in love, that she freely went with him and what he did “was the vogue of the time.”
+When Ablaza was apprehended and tried in court, he contended that the two were in love, that she freely went with him, and that what he did “was the vogue of the time.”
 The most awaited part of the trial was when the principal witness, Huggins, testified before Fiscal Pascual Kliatchko and a curious courtroom crowd.

-Huggins cried hysterically for 6 hours as she recounted details of her alleged rape, testing her endurance and will power.
+Huggins cried hysterically for 6 hours as she recounted details of her alleged rape, testing her endurance and willpower.
 To add further drama, her American father, Roy Huggins—whom she had not seen for 17 years—suddenly showed up for a brief but tearful reunion.

-Huggins, on the other hand, went on to pursue her movie career, starring in a 1963 movie based on her harrowing experience, “God Knows”(Batid ng Diyos) and appearing in a U.S.-made war movie with Jack Nicholson in 1964.
+Huggins, on the other hand, went on to pursue her movie career, starring in a 1963 movie based on her harrowing experience, “God Knows”(Batid ng Diyos), and appearing in a U.S.-made war movie with Jack Nicholson in 1964.

-8. The 83-day Ordeal of Cosette Tanjuaquio (1964).
+8. The 83-day Ordeal of Cosette Tanjuaquio (1964)

-A Php50,000 reward was put up by her distraught parents, Mr. & Mrs. Calixto Tanjuaquio.
+A PHP 50,000 reward was put up by her distraught parents, Mr. & Mrs. Calixto Tanjuaquio.
 Back in Cosette’s school, 500 Maryknoll students prayed religiously every day for her safe return.

-The dank, dirty pit, only 4 feet high, was accessible only through a narrow 2 ft. x 2 ft. crevice.
+The dank, dirty pit, only 4 feet high, was accessible through a narrow 2 ft. x 2 ft. crevice.
 It was, ironically, just 4 kilometers away from the Tanjuaquio’s Guagua home.

-In 1966, the kidnappers were tried, proven guilty and sentenced by Judge Placido Ramos.
-Orador Pingol and Nomer Jingco, the masterminds, were sentenced to death while followers Armando Morales and Angel David were given life sentences.
+In 1966, the kidnappers were tried, proven guilty, and sentenced by Judge Placido Ramos.
+Orador Pingol and Nomer Jingco, the masterminds, were sentenced to death, while followers Armando Morales and Angel David were given life sentences.

-7. The Janet Clemente Conspiracy (1969).
+7. The Janet Clemente Conspiracy (1969)

 A multiple murder case allegedly under the direction of a woman was the top crime news in 1969.
-Club hostess Janet Hernandez Clemente conspired with Alfredo Edwards and Mario Canial in the cold-blooded murder of Benjamin Galang, Irineo Narvasca and Zosimo Felarca in Sampaloc.
+Club hostess Janet Hernandez Clemente conspired with Alfredo Edwards and Mario Canial in the cold-blooded murder of Benjamin Galang, Irineo Narvasca, and Zosimo Felarca in Sampaloc.

 All three victims were friends of Florencio San Miguel, a common-law husband of Clarita Hernandez, Janet’s sister.
-For having junked Clarita, San Miguel claimed that Clemente had threatened to kill him, his relatives and friends.
+For having junked Clarita, San Miguel claimed that Clemente had threatened to kill him, his relatives, and friends.
 The situation was exacerbated when San Miguel had a violent altercation with a Clemente relative, Ramon Hernandez.

 Recommended Article: 8 Crazy Pinoy Conspiracy Theories

-The three suspects were caught, tried and sentenced by Judge Manuel Pamaran of the Manila Criminal Circuit Court, imposing the capital punishment of death.
-In August 1972, their case was reviewed and the Supreme Court reversed the decision, ruling out that the killing was not pre-meditated but a chance encounter, hence, no conspiracy.
+The three suspects were caught, tried, and sentenced by Judge Manuel Pamaran of the Manila Criminal Circuit Court, imposing the capital punishment of death.
+In August 1972, their case was reviewed, and the Supreme Court reversed the decision, ruling out that the killing was not pre-meditated but a chance encounter, hence, no conspiracy.